-5.1.
-Planning and review cycles
+5.1 Planning and review cycles

-The planning and review cycles for the Strategic Plan and the Work Programme are fixed by the administrative resolution T5.1.
+The planning and review cycles for the Strategic Plan, the Work Programme and the Budget are set out in IHO Resolution 12/2002 as amended.

-The inter-sessional supervision of the Strategic Plan is coordinated by the International Hydrographic Bureau (IHB) until the Council is established.
+The inter-sessional monitoring and achievement of the Strategic Plan, the Work Programme and Budget is undertaken by the Council.

-5.2.
-Risk analysis and mitigation
+5.2 Risk analysis and mitigation